 Hip dysplasia is a genetic condition, meaning it is passed from parents to offspring.
 However, its mode of inheritance is complex, and sometimes even normal parents can produce offspring with hip dysplasia.

-Signs of hip dysplasia can be variable in dogs.
+Signs of hip dysplasia vary in dogs.
 Some affected dogs will begin showing symptoms of hip dysplasia as puppies, while others may not have any symptoms until their senior years when secondary osteoarthritis develops.
-Still others may show no symptoms of hip dysplasia at all.
+Still, others may not show signs of hip dysplasia at all.

 Signs of hip dysplasia in dogs can include:

 - Decreased range of motion in one or both hind limbs

 - Loss of muscle mass in the dog’s hips and hind legs